sharedgithub/myTestRepo/J.md

 * the first concrete subclass has to implement all the declared abstract method of the super class.

 # Interfaces

+* interfaces are 100 percent abstact superclass

 * interfaces are contract for a class...if a class implements an interface or multiple interfaces then it has to implement all the methods interfaces contains

 * interfaces contains only abstract methods which are implicitly public and abstract. and are not static and final and private

 * interfaces contains only constants: Public static final

-* interfaces can only extent one or more than one interfaces. cannot extent class
+* interfaces can only extend one or more than one interfaces. cannot extend class

+* classes can implement multiple interfaces

+* abstract class can implement interface but they dont have to impl

 * interfaces are implicitly abstract